Time elapsed: 2w1d

 CREATE person:the_noblewoman SET name = "The Noblewoman", properties = [building:old_castle]; CREATE person:wulfield SET name = "Wulfield"; CREATE person:adelaide SET name = "Adelaide"; CREATE person:bertha SET name = "Bertha";

-Let’s give RELATE
+Let’s give the RELATE

-a try and see what happens.
+statement a try and see what happens.
 The syntax for RELATE

 looks like this: